How we buy

 In order to become a vendor to UNDP, you must accept the General Terms and Conditions of Contract (GTCs).
 A copy of these GTCs is included in bidding documents.
 UNDP procurement staff may not modify these terms of contract, and any alterations require the advice and consent of the Legal Support Office (LSO).

-- General Terms and Conditions for Goods (PDF)
+- General Terms and Conditions for contracts (goods and/or services) (PDF)

 - General Conditions of Contract for Professional Services (PDF)